 This is an often considered question, and we would like to provide a simple explanation of advantages and disadvantages of both wind and solar systems:

 Wind turbines can only be placed in locations with average yearly wind speeds of 4+ meters per second, and in a spot where there is consistent wind.
 These limitations rule out turbine ownership for some people.
-Solar panels, on the other hand, create a permanent shadow underneath, which kills off vegetation (home and food source for insects and birds).
-Because of this potential to cause environmental devastation, domestic solar panel placement is usually limited to rooftops.
+Solar panels, on the other hand, can create a permanent shadow underneath, which kills off vegetation (home and food source for insects and birds).
+Because of this potential to cause environmental harm, domestic solar panel placement is usually limited to rooftops.

+Solar panels have cheaper initial cost, which makes them more accessible, while a wind turbine is capable of generating a lot more enrgy over time, and is a bona fide Power Plant.
+That means a wind turbine can generate real profit from energy production over time, significantly more than solar panels could.
 A wind turbine might cost more initially, but over a service life of 20 years will generate much more electricity, both paying for itself and generating a handsome "profit" of energy.
 So if you have access to land with consistent wind and average annual wind speed of 5 or more meters per second, wind turbine should prove a better long-term solution.

 Best solution for a home or a farm would probably involve a hybrid of the two - using both solar and wind as a hybrid system will allow you to generate some power at all times, with the exception of a windless night.
 Such system could also save money for the owner by use of shared infrastructure, such as a feed-in meter or a battery bank.